l-rossi/is-with-nlp-implicit-subject/README.md

 ## Project Plan

 Two major groups of implicit subjects identified so far:
-a) endophoric references b) Omitted "agent" in passive sentences.
+a) endophoric references b) Omitted "agent" in passive sentences

+There exits a plethora of coreference corpora but as far as I can see none a specific to the domain of legal texts.
+But too specific for our use case imo-

+I want to have the Insurance Claims regulatory paragraphs; process descriptions data

 Coreferee has a great discussion of how rules are used to resolve coreferences: https://github.com/msg-systems/coreferee.
 (Which then uses an ML at the end)